leanprover/logic_and_proof_lean3/introduction.rst

 .. code-block:: lean

     section
-    variables (p q : Prop)
+    variables (P Q : Prop)

-    theorem my_theorem : p ∧ q → q ∧ p :=
+    theorem my_theorem : P ∧ Q → Q ∧ P :=
-    assume h : p ∧ q,
+    assume h : P ∧ Q,
-    have p, from and.left h,
+    have P, from and.left h,
-    have q, from and.right h,
+    have Q, from and.right h,
-    show q ∧ p, from and.intro `q` `p`
+    show Q ∧ P, from and.intro ‹Q› ‹P›

     end